toscasterre/thesis-forecasting/body/05-time_series_analysis.md

 ).update_layout(**plotly_styles).update_traces(hovertemplate=None)
 ```

 Clearly, taking first differences does not remove the seasonal component - but removes the trend and seemingly returns stationary data.
-However, as recommended in Hyndman (quote), we need to apply first the seasonal differcing.
+However, as recommended in Hyndman (quote), we need to apply first the seasonal differencing.

 First differencing remarks the time-varying nature of the seasonal component of the series, pointing ever more convincingly to an STL decomposition.